-Implemented at the campus of the Helmholtz Centre for Infection Research in Braunschweig together with their partner universities the HZI Graduate School has created an electrifying environment where young researchers are stimulated to exchange knowledge with their colleagues and with peers and leading scientists from around the world.
-Besides intensive scientific training the young researchers have the possibility to train their soft skills abilities and improve their interdisciplinary knowledge to be prepared for the job market.
+The HZI International Graduate School for Infection Research (GS-FIRE) provides an innovative structured PhD programme within the field of Infection Research.
+Implemented at the campus of the Helmholtz Centre for Infection Research in Braunschweig together with its partner universities GS-FIRE has created an electrifying environment where young researchers are stimulated to exchange knowledge with their colleagues, peers and leading scientists from around the world.
+Besides intensive scientific training the young researchers have the possibility of improving their soft skills and advancing their interdisciplinary knowledge in preparation for the job market.

-Structure of the curriculum in detail:
+Structure of the curriculum in detail

-Laboratory courses: These courses offer training in special areas and are organized by the research groups which are experts in their field (e.g. flow cytometry, immunohistology, micro-array, cell sorting, handling of mice).
+These courses offer training in special areas and are organized by the research groups which are experts in their field (e.g. flow cytometry, immunohistology, micro-array, cell sorting, handling of mice).

-Symposia: Minisymposia on specific areas of research are organised biannually.
+Minisymposia on specific areas of research are organised biannually.
 These symposia typically include lectures by external speakers on different topics related and non-related to the expertise of the participating research institutes.

-Summer Schools: Summer Schools are dedicated to infection research and related topics.
+Summer Schools are dedicated to infection research and related topics.
 They include state of the art scientific questions and technologies.
 The schools comprise one week of intensive training with a seminar programme presented by invited speakers as well as workshops within small groups and poster sessions presented by the participants.

 Transferable Skills courses